MsalgadoJ/books-nyt/README.md

 # Bigbox's Frontend Challenge 2021

-Frontend Application developed as a challenge for Bigbox
+Frontend Application developed in React JS as a challenge for Bigbox

 ## Features